-Google Chrome is the world’s most popular browser, but just because it gets a lot right doesn’t mean you can’t improve it.
-If you know how to use Chrome, you likely understand that some of its best options are hidden.
+Google Chrome is the world’s most popular browser, but even though it gets a lot right, you can still improve it.
+Chrome experts probably know that some of its best options are hidden.

-Many of these secret options live in the Flags menu.
-Let’s discuss some of these Chrome flags that you can tweak for a faster, more useful, or more enjoyable experience.
+Many of these secret options live in the Chrome Flags menu.
+Let’s discuss some of the best Chrome flags that you can tweak for a faster, handier, or more enjoyable experience.

-Chrome has a list of experimental features that you can toggle by entering this address in your search bar:
+Chrome has a list of experimental features that you can access by entering this address in your search bar:

 Doing so will grant you access to the backdoor list of new options.
-Chrome keeps these options hidden so that novice users don’t play with them and accidentally create issues.
+This is a hidden Chrome page to prevent novice users from playing with them and accidentally creating issues.
 Not all of them are applicable for normal use, but you’ll find several that are worth tweaking.

 Please note Chrome’s warning that these flags can cause security issues and potential data loss.

-Note that since the flags aren’t in any sort of order, you should use the search bar at the top of the screen to jump to them.
+Note that since the flags aren’t in any sort of order, use the search bar at the top of the screen to easily jump to them.
 Google may change or remove these flags at any time, so you shouldn’t get too attached to them.
-Sometimes they end up in the stable releases as full features and other times they disappear.
+Sometimes they end up in the stable release of Chrome as full features; other times they disappear.

 2. Tab Discarding